 When you have taken the whole module (i.e. each page is marked as 'complete') and you have passed the assessment, you will be able to download your certificate [as a PDF] from the main Interactive Learning menu page.

 Cochrane Learning and Support Department monitor and update the modules on a regular basis, to keep the content and learning experience up to date.
-The modules were last updated on 1 November 2017.
-The next planned review date is January 2018.
+The modules were last updated in July 2018.
+The next planned review date is July 2019.

 We encourage learners to contact us if you have any comments about the content or functionality of the modules.